 We will review your medical and dental histories as well as any specific concerns you have at that time.
 Should you have a dental problem that needs immediate attention, we will make every effort to provide you with the appropriate care during your first visit.

-To save time in our office our Patient Registration Form is available for you to fill out at home before your appointment.
-Please remember to bring the completed form with you to your first appointment.
+To save time in our office our Patient Registration Forms are available for you to fill out at home before your appointment.
+Please remember to bring the completed forms with you to your first appointment.

 Please Assist Us By Providing the Following Information at the Time of Your Initial Visit